Swin Transformer for Fast MRI: Experiments and Results

 In this experiment, we performed a downstream task using a reconstructed MR image, in order to measure the reconstruction quality.
+Specifically, we chose an open-access multi-modalities brain tumour segmentation network\footnote{https://github.com/Mehrdad-Noori/Brain-Tumor-Segmentation}~\citep{Noori2019} for the downstream task experiments.
+This segmentation network adopted a U-Net~\citep{Ronneberger2015} based architecture with the utilisation of residual blocks and strided convolution downsampling compared to the vanilla U-Net.
+In addition, this segmentation network also employed the Squeeze-and-Excitation Block~\citep{Hu2017} on concatenated multi-level features for channel attention mechanism.

-Specifically, an open-access multi-modalities brain tumour segmentation network~\footnote{https://github.com/Mehrdad-Noori/Brain-Tumor-Segmentation}~\citep{Noori2019} was trained on the BraTS17 dataset (four modalities are required including FLAIR, T1, T1CE and T2).
+The segmentation network was trained on the BraTS17 dataset (four modalities are required including FLAIR, T1, T1CE and T2).
 Then, we trained four SwinMR weights using BraTS17 FLAIR, T1, T1CE and T2 data, respectively.
 After that, segmentation tasks were conducted on GT MR images, SwinMR reconstructed MR images and ZF MR images directly using the pre-trained segmentation network.
 Ideally, the segmentation score of reconstructed images and GT images should be as closer as possible.

 Table~\ref{tab:BraTS17_Recon} shows the result of SwinMR trained with BraTS17 FLAIR, T1, T1CE and T2 respectively.
 Figure~\ref{fig:FIG_EXP_IMAGE_BraTS17_Reconstruction} displays the samples of the reconstruction of different modalities.
 Table~\ref{tab:BraTS17_IoU} and Table~\ref{tab:BraTS17_Dice} show the IoU and Dice score of the segmentation task.
 Figure~\ref{fig:FIG_EXP_IMAGE_BraTS17_Segmentation} displays the sample of the segmentation task.